MOBASH96/Reading-notes-201/class-02.md

 + Conditional statements allow your code to make decisions about what to do next.
 Comparison operators (===, !==, ==, !=, <, >, =>) are used to compare two operands.
-Logical operators allow you to combine more than one set of comparison operators. i f ...el se statements allow you to run one set of code if a condition is true, and another if it is false. swi tch statements allow you to compare a value against possible outcomes (and also provides a default option if none match).
+Logical operators allow you to combine more than one set of comparison operators. i f ...el se statements allow you to run one set of code if a condition is true, and another if it is false.
-Data types can be coerced from one type to another.
-All values evaluate to either truthy or falsy.
-There are three types of loop: for, whi 1 e, and do ...whi 1 e.
-Each repeats a set of statements.